Email Connected Service

 Map the fields from the selected module to the email attributes.

-After creation, corresponding connected account will appear in the list of existing connected accounts and all standard CRUD(Create, Read, Update, Delete) operations for the connected service will be available.
+After creation, the corresponding connected account will appear in the list of existing connected accounts and all standard CRUD(Create, Read, Update, Delete) operations for the connected service will be available.

 Connected_Services_config_4.jpg